StudentDataLabs/EmptyHousingInnovationLab/data/DataGuide.md

 ## Data Guide

 If you're just starting to pick up data skills it can seem a bit overwhelming.
-We've put together this Data Guide to contextualise these different datasets, making your workflow more straightforward.
+We've put together this Data Guide and Open Data Table to contextualise these different datasets.

+### Open Data Table
-The table below details the name of the dataset, a description of its contents, a source link and file type
+The Open Data Table details the name of the dataset, a description of its contents, a source link and file type

 Dataset | Description | Source | File Type |
 --- | --- | --- | --- |